Holland Community Opera Fellowship Application

 Opera Omaha is looking for highly skilled artists who have a passion for community-engaged work- in or outside of the arts.
 What volunteer experiences have you had?
 What work experiences have you had outside of being an artist?
 We want to know.

-We also like to know what makes you you.
+We also like to know what makes you unique.
 What are your interests?
 What are your talents and skills outside of your musical profession?
 Tell us!

 Participate in staff & community partner meetings

-Take part in professional training experiences (non-music), practicing (daily), coaching with the Head of Music (weekly)
+Take part in professional training (non-music), practicing coaching with the Head of Music (weekly)

 Perform in a community concert/recital